Crio-Bytes/IBD-2022-Master-Repository/PROMISES IN JAVASCRIPT/README.md

 ## Conclusion

 Promises are often used in JavaScript to handle asynchronous operations.
-In this micro byte we learned what are promise and different events to handle promise.
+In this micro byte, we learned what is promise and different events to handle promise in JavaScript.

 ## Refrences